Tutorial: Connect an App Service app to SQL Database on behalf of the signed-in user

 How do I debug locally when using App Service authentication?

-Because App Service authentication is a feature in Azure, it's not possible for the same code to work in your local environment.
-Unlike the app running in Azure, your local code doesn't benefit from the authentication middleware from App Service.
-You have a few alternatives:
+Because App Service authentication is an Azure feature, the code in this tutorial doesn't work in your local environment.
+Unlike an app running in Azure, your local code doesn't benefit from the App Service authentication middleware.
+You can use the following alternatives for local debugging:

-• Connect to SQL Database from your local environment with Active Directory Interactive.
-The authentication flow doesn't sign in the user to the app itself, but it does connect to the back-end database with the signed-in user, and allows you to test database authorization locally.
+• Connect to SQL Database from your local environment with Active Directory Interactive authentication.
+This authentication flow doesn't sign in the user itself, but connects to the back-end database with the signed-in user so you can test database authorization locally.

-• Manually copy the access token from https://<app-name>.chinacloudsites.cn/.auth/me into your code, in place of the X-MS-TOKEN-AAD-ACCESS-TOKEN request header.
+• Manually copy the access token into your code in place of the X-MS-TOKEN-AAD-ACCESS-TOKEN request header.

 • If you deploy from Visual Studio, use remote debugging of your App Service app.